Profiles

 Photo: Getty

-You might recognise Danish-American actress Amandla Stenberg from her heart-wrenching performance as Rue in The Hunger Games, or perhaps you have watched her viral YouTube video that sparked important conversations on cultural appropriation across the globe.
-At 24, Stenberg has already achieved plenty, and there’s undoubtedly more to come as we eagerly wait for her to conquer our screens again in the much-anticipated Star Wars series.
+You might recognise Danish-American actress Amandla Stenberg from her heart-wrenching on-screen performances, or perhaps you have watched her viral YouTube video that sparked important conversations on cultural appropriation across the globe.
+At just 25, Stenberg has already achieved plenty, and there’s undoubtedly more to come as we eagerly wait for her to conquer our screens again this summer in the much-anticipated Star Wars series.

 Advertisement

-In the meantime, we dive into who Vogue Scandinavia’s latest cover star is – beyond her accomplishments on the silver screen, too.
+In the meantime, we dive into everything there is to know about Stenberg – beyond her accomplishments on the silver screen, too.

 1